Software remastering: PCLinuxOS

 A remaster is a personalized version of PCLinuxOS created according to the needs of an individual.
 It is created using the mklivecd script applied to its installation, which can be of any of the official flavors of PCLinuxOS.
 An official remaster can only include software and components from the official repository (version control).

 A community remaster may contain software and components from outside but if so, then it should not have any reference to PCLinuxOS other than "derived from PCLinuxOS" or "based on PCLinuxOS" if intended for distribution.
 There have been several of these third-party distributions over the years, though they may only mention that connection if they follow strict guidelines concerning the quality, maintainability and distribution channels, all subject to approval from officiating members of the forum.

 PCLinuxOS Gnome Edition is an example of a community remaster.

 Unity Linux

 Unity Linux is intended as a base platform that acts as a distribution "template" that ensures interoperability between packages, and upon which one is encouraged to remaster any "all new" Linux OS distributions.

 Linux Mint

 Linux Mint has its own remastering tool called mintConstructor for creating distributions based on Linux Mint, and for creating ISO files.
 Also, the package manager uses .mint files.

-Linux Mint is based on the Ubuntu Linux distribution, but Ubuntu is based on the Debian distribution.
-Because Linux Mint also offers a Debian Edition, they provide an example of meeting the kind of codebase challenges that goes into remastering a branch of two distributions.
+Linux Mint is based on Ubuntu, which is itself based on Debian.
+Because Linux Mint also offers a Debian Edition, the project illustrates the challenges of remastering a branch of two distributions.